-The analysis includes a profile on the Mexico economy and information on the Governor's recent executive order (EO) on international trade and foreign affairs, California's existing agreements with Mexico, and related legislation.
-Suggested amendments are included in Comment 6.
+The analysis includes a profile on the Mexico economy and information on Governor Newsom's executive order (EO) on international trade and foreign affairs, California's existing agreements with Mexico, including sister state agreements, and related legislation.
+Amendments are recommended in Comment 7.